c-higashi/my_playwright_test/README.md

 - The tests are configured to run in parallel.
 - The tests run in headless mode by default.

+### TODO
+- Update the rest of the rests with config file.
+- Update the framework to use Github secrets
+- Set up Github Actions

 ### Prerequisites
 - Playwright is [installed](https://playwright.dev/docs/intro#installing-playwright) on your system.
 - You have checked out this project locally from Git.